hnrywltn/pro_docs/README.md

 </p>

 # prodocs
 prodocs is an app where you can collect different resources and reference a long list of prepopulated ones.
 You can also keep track of and edit projects that you're working on.
-It is a fullstack React App made with a Redux state manager and a backend using Python, Flask, SQL-Alchemy, and PostgresSQL and any other technologies.
+It is a fullstack React App made with a Redux state manager and a backend using Python, Flask, SQL-Alchemy, and PostgresSQL and GitHubs' API.

 * View the <a href='https://prodocs.herokuapp.com/'>prodocs</a> App Live